oilyquack/Spotify-Dashboard/README.md

 - You are free to use any technologies covered so far.
 You are welcome to try new technologies you find interesting.
 - Keep it simple.
 Aim to get the basic functionality working on day one.
 You can then extend it on days two and three.
+- Feel free to use an external API to provide additional functionality to your app.
+Avoid APIs that use complex authentication mechanisms.
 - Use pen and paper to draw a diagram of the webpage layout before starting to code.
 Have a think about what components you will need in advance.
 - Think about how to organise your data in advance
 - Make sure your app is responsive